csci430-os/assg02/README.md

 ```

 An stl `map` is a data structure that maps keys to values.
 Maps are
-also known as dictionaries and hashes in other programming languages.
+also known as dictionaries or hashes in other programming languages.
 Here we use the process identifier `Pid` as the key, to be able to look
 up and access the `Process` object that has that identifier.
 In practical
 terms, you can use this map as an array.
 For example, if you want to